rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Focused
- * When a text field is selected, the border color changes to Cyan 700, and is raised by a shadow to give the user an indication of where they are in the form
+ * When a text field is selected, the border color changes to `cyan 700` and is raised by a shadow to give the user an indication of where they are in the form.
- * The field remains in a focused state as long as the user inputs text and/or doesnt make a selection outside of the field
+ * The field remains in a focused state as long as the user inputs text or doesn't make a selection outside of the field.
- * As the user types into the text field, input text replaces any placeholder text
+ * As the user types into the text field, input text replaces any placeholder text.

 {% endcolumn %}